Spin (Darren Hayes album): Singles

-"Insatiable" became the album's lead single in January 2002, becoming a hit in several places across the globe.
-Some consider this to be Hayes' signature song, as it is his highest-selling single of all time.
+"Insatiable" was the album's lead single in December 2001, becoming a hit in several places across the globe.
 The single came backed with new B-sides "Falling at Your Feet" and "Ride", plus mixes of the track from Calderone, Pablo La Rosa, Specificus, DP and the Metro Boys.

-"Strange Relationship" became the album's second single in June 2002, but it was not a hit like its predecessor.
+"Strange Relationship" was released as the album's second single in May 2002.
 The single came backed with the new B-side "So Bad", remixes by DP and Specificus, the Metro Boys remix and Capital Radio Session of "Insatiable".
 It included a cover of the Marvin Gaye song "Sexual Healing", Hayes' second cover of a song by the artist, having participated in the 2001 Artists Against AIDS Worldwide recording of the song.

-"I Miss You" became the album's third single in November 2002.
-It was not released in Australia until February 2003.
-The single includes the new B-sides "In Your Eyes" (a cover of the Peter Gabriel track featured on the UK and European versions) and "Where You Want to Be", plus a remix by Dallas Austin, the instrumental version, an acoustic version of "Insatiable", the F3 remix of "Strange Relationship", and the "Crush on Holiday" remix of "Crush" (1980 Me).
-The Dallas Austin remix became the main airplay and video version in Australia.
+"Crush (1980 Me)" was released as the album's third single in August 2002 in Australia.
+The single includes the new B-side "Right Dead Back on It", remixes by Mayday Biscuit Disco and "Crush on Holiday"; a mash-up with Madonna's 1983 single "Holiday".

-"Crush (1980 Me)" became the album's fourth and final single in April 2003.
-However, it was released in September 2002 in Australia, prior to the release of "I Miss You" in that country.
-The single includes the new B-side "Right Dead Back on It", remixes by Mayday Biscuit Disco and "Crush on Holiday", the instrumental version, plus an Acoustic version of "Insatiable", the F3 remix of "Strange Relationship", and the Dallas Austin mix of "I Miss You".
-The "Crush on Holiday" mix is a mash-up with Madonna's 1983 single "Holiday".
-This version became the main airplay and video version in Australia.
+"I Miss You" was released in the United Kingdom in November 2002 and in Australia in February 2003.
+The single includes the new B-sides "In Your Eyes" (a cover of the Peter Gabriel track featured on the UK and European versions) and "Where You Want to Be", plus a remix by Dallas Austin.